-After a decade of no adventures competing for Best Picture, the 1970s brought a new cycle of action-adventures, labeled as “disaster movies,” because they depicted all kinds of catastrophes, man and nature-made.
+After a decade of no adventures competing for the Best Picture Oscar, the 1970s brought a new cycle of action-adventures, labeled as “disaster movies,” because they depicted all kinds of catastrophes, man and nature-made.

 Most of these pictures were trashy potboilers, set on earth (Earthquake, 1974), in the air (Airport, 1970 and its many sequels), on the sea (Jaws, 1975 and its sequels) as well as under the sea (The Poseidon Adventure, 1972).

-This genre exploited its narrative possibilities in a few years, saturating the market so fast that it resulted in a hilarious send-up, Airplane (1980) of the various “airport” movies.
+This genre would exploit its narrative possibilities in a few years, after saturating the market with so many sequels and imitators that the cycle even led to an hilarious send-up, Airplane (1980), a funny spoof of the various “airport” movies.

-The “disaster” movie-adventures were packaged, calculated entertainment, each with an all-star cast, rather than made movies.
+The “disaster” movie-adventures were more of mechanically packaged and calculated entertainment, each with an all-star cast, rather than well-made movies.

-Based on Arthur Hailey’s popular novel of the same title, the ludicrous scenario was penned by George Seaton, who also directed, though Henry Hathaway shot some additional sequences.
+Based on Arthur Hailey’s popular novel of the same title, the ludicrous scenario of Airport, which launched the cycle, was penned by George Seaton, who also got credited as director, even though Henry Hathaway shot some additional sequences after principal work.

-The female ensemble includes vet and prestige actresses, such as Helen Hayes and Maureen Stapleton, as well as mediocre if beautiful femmes, including Dana Wynter, Jean Seberg, and Jacqueline Bisset.
+The ensemble was led by A-listers, Burt Lancaster and Dean Martin, and included vet and prestige actresses, such as Oscar winners Helen Hayes and Maureen Stapleton, as well as mediocre if beautiful femmes, Dana Wynter, Jean Seberg (in what would tragically become one of her last roles), and Jacqueline Bisset.

-Reviews were mixed, but the movie became a blockbuster, grossing more than $100 million at the box-office, thus becoming one of Universal’s most profitable pictures.
+Critical reviews were mixed to negative, but the movie became a blockbuster, grossing more than $100 million at the box-office, thus becoming one of the most profitable pictures in Universal’s history.

-As a result of the film’s commercial success, the studio made several sequels and there were countless imitations.
+As a result of the film’s commercial success, the studio went on to make several sequels (all inferior to the original), and there would be countless imitations.

 Detailed Plot